zachrobo1/PyToolsmith/README.md

 Subsetting allows you to select a smaller set of tools to pass in- either individually or by tagging them with a `tool_group` parameter on your ToolDefinitions.

 To use, call the `subset()` method on a ToolLibrary instance to get a smaller library generated.
+Additionally, you can use `exclude()` to get the opposite effect.

 **Batch Tool**
 <br>